A Vision for Trustworthy, Fair, and Efficient Socio-Technical Control using Karma Economies: Conclusion

 Future research should prioritize bringing our vision closer to reality, for which we identify the following directions as particularly important, in addition to the design of multi-karma economies discussed in Section~\ref{sec:outlook-multi-karma}.

+\paragraph{Applications} As a novel general resource allocation method, and as pointed out in Section~\ref{sec:outlook-multi-karma}, karma economies could impact many socio-technical application domains, including the canonical examples of transportation, energy, bandwidth, data, etc..
+It is particularly important to study how karma can contribute to climate actions and the pressing clean energy transition.
+There is a plethora of problems to explore, ranging from karma-based EV smart charging / peak-shaving; resource sharing in energy communities; fair ways to elicit demand response and provide flexibility for renewable generation; all the way to a completely re-imagined, karma-based future energy market with 100\% renewable and publicly available clean energy.

 \paragraph{User interfaces and automated karma bidders} Given the frequency and complexity of karma bidding, it would be unreasonable to expect citizens of the future smart city to participate in karma economies directly.
-The design of simple user interfaces, as well as automated bidders that bid on the users' behalf in real-time, are therefore promising directions for future research.
+The design of simple user interfaces, as well as automated bidders that bid on the users' behalf in real-time, are therefore important directions for future research that will enable scaling the present approach to more complex real-world settings.
 In this direction, preliminary research has subjected karma economies to the behavioral test with real humans~\citep{elokda2024behavioral}, as well as investigated adopting automated bidders for monetary ad auctions to the non-monetary karma setting~\citep{berriaud2024spend}.
 The active research area of \emph{multi-agent reinforcement learning}~\citep{zhang2021multi} is also relevant for this challenge.

+\paragraph{Non-stationary environments} A standing assumption of this paper is that resource capacities and reward structures are time-invariant, which allows studying the compact equilibrium concept of Karma Equilibrium (KE) expressed in terms of stationary long-run allocations and clearing bids.
+An important future extension thus regards relaxing this assumption and allowing resource capacities and reward structures to vary over time, e.g., due to weather conditions, seasonal changes, or disturbance events.
+A promising avenue in this direction, that was explored in~\cite{elokda2024travel}, is to introduce a global environment state characterizing changing conditions, and define KE in terms of stationary long-run allocations and clearing bids \emph{conditioned} on the environment state.

 \paragraph{Benchmark allocation for long-run Nash welfare} Our central social welfare measure of long-run Nash welfare relies on a benchmark or status quo allocation $\bm{\chi^0}$ in order to be well-posed in the absence of interpersonal comparability, cf. Section~\ref{sec:Nash-welfare}.
 In this paper, we adopted \emph{no allocation} as the benchmark, while it will be interesting to investigate the sensitivity of MLNW allocations to different benchmarks in the future.
 The natural choice of benchmark is likely domain-specific, and moreover, the benchmark could have \emph{external inequities} that will persist in the MLNW allocation if not explicitly accounted for (e.g., using the access rights $\bm{w}$).
 In the example of allocating highway priority lanes, some marginalized users could have higher travel delays in the benchmark because they have to travel longer distances; and it is an open policy question whether to explicitly prioritize such users in order to correct for this external inequity.
 Notice, however, that making claims about the equity of the benchmark requires interpersonal comparisons.